vkbo/novelWriter/docs/source/int_source.rst

 This should generate two files in the ``dist/`` folder at your current location.
 One with file extension ``.tar.gz`` and one with extension ``.whl``.
-The latter is the package you want to install, here with example version number 2.0.7, but your may be different:
+The latter is the package you want to install, here with example version number 2.0.7, but yours may be different:

 .. code-block:: bash